Who is DSWCD?

 Davie County became a part of the Middle Yadkin Soil &Water Conservation District on March 22, 1939, along with Rowan, and Cabarrus Counties.
-Iredell County joined ther District September 11, 1939.
-This multi-county soild conservation distict was organized under the provisions of the 1937 District Law, Chapter 139 of the General Statutues of North Carolina, to develop and carry out a soil conservation programn to prevent soil erosion, floods, and sediment damage with the District, to protect our streams, the tax base, gthe public lands and promote the health safety and general welfare of the people within the District.
+Iredell County joined the District September 11, 1939.
+This multi-county soil conservation district was organized under the provisions of the 1937 District Law, Chapter 139 of the General Statutes of North Carolina, to develop and carry out a soil conservation program to prevent soil erosion, floods, and sediment damage with the District, to protect our streams, the tax base, the public lands and promote the health safety and general welfare of the people within the District.

-The Davie Soil and Water Conservation District meets the first Tuesday of each month at 7 pm in Room 310 at the County Office Building at 180 South Main Street in Mocksville, NC.
+The Davie Soil and Water Conservation District meets the first Tuesday of each month at 3:30 pm in Room 126 at 277 Meroney Street in Mocksville, NC.